Skip to main content

 Aarhus - Green Ring South of Aarhus

-The pilot is roughly about 350 ha and consists of 5 separate areas of farmland owned by Aarhus Municipality.
-The idea is to convert these areas from farmland into natural spaces and form a green circular corridor that connects two Natura 2000 spots with other forests and nature areas, while making new or better recreational paths for the public to use.
+The City of Aarhus aims to convert 350 hectares of municipality-owned farmland into natural spaces and form a green circular corridor that connects two Natura 2000 spots with other forests and nature areas, while making new or better recreational paths for public use and enjoyment.